ajsmith/binf702-project/research-notes.md

 the treatment of subtype-specific molecules.
 We can study this in our project.

+    > Alex: Addressed by Question 2 in the proposal.

 “We began with class prediction: How could one use an initial collection of samples belonging to known classes (such as AML and ALL) to create a “class predictor” to classify new, unknown samples?”